Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Introduction

 where $j_0$ is the smallest positive root of the Bessel function $J_0$.

-In the case of a drifted-brownian environment, the almost sure behavior of $\mathcal{L}_X^*(t)$ has been studied by Devulder \cite{Devmaxloc} using annealed methods.
-He totally characterizes the almost sure behavior when $\kappa > 1$.
-In this case, for any positive non decreasing function $a$ we have
+For a drifted Brownian environment (in this case the diffusion is transient), {the convergence in distribution of $\mathcal{L}_X^*(t)/t$ under $\mathbb{P}$ has been established by Andreoletti, Devulder and V\'echambre \cite{advech} in the sub-ballistic case $0 < \kappa < 1$ and by Devulder \cite{Devmaxloc} in the case $\kappa \geq 1$.
+Still in the case of a drifted Brownian environment, the almost sure behavior of $\mathcal{L}_X^*(t)$ has been studied via annealed methods in \cite{Devmaxloc}, where this behavior is totally characterized in the ballistic case $\kappa > 1$.} In this case, for any positive non-decreasing function $a$ we have

 and

 When $\kappa = 1$ he obtains